jpreston-alt/Team-Profile-Generator/README.md

 ## Description

-Team Profile Generator is a command-line-interface application, that allows the user to quickly and easily generate a webpage for their Web Development teams profile.
-All they have to do is answer a series of prompted quesitons on the command line, and an HTML file will automatically be generated.
+Team Profile Generator is a command-line-interface application, that allows the user to easily generate a team profile webpage, featuring summaries of their team members.
+All they have to do is answer a series of prompted quesitons on the command line about each members, and an HTML file will automatically be generated.

 The user is first prompted to answer questions about their team manager.
 Then they may add as many engineers and interns as they like, and answer questions about them.
 When they have finished adding all the team members that they would like to, they may open up their generated html document in the browser and view their new team profile!